 - Listen to music as much as you can.

 - If someone tells you there are rules, break them!

-- These DAWs can be like a machine gun to your ears; when working stop and take as many breaks as you can.
+- These DAWs can be like a machine gun to your ears; when you work, stop and take as many breaks as you can.